From a Humble Start

 "The vision for Blue is pretty simple.
 We want to see millions of people living and working in space," Bezos said in 2016.
 "That's going to take a long time.
 I think it's a worthwhile goal."

-Bezos recently revealed he sells about $1 billion in Amazon stock per year to fund the company.
-Blue Origin, which designs reusable rockets, reportedly could begin commercial flights as early as next year.
+Bezos recently revealed he sells about $1 billion in Amazon stock per year to fund Blue Origin.

 Buying The Washington Post